 These pollutants can harm fish and wildlife

-populations, kill native vegetation,
+populations, kill native vegetation, foul drinking water supplies,

 and make recreational areas unsafe and unpleasant.

 from excess runoff causes extensive damage to streams, scouring

 the stream bottom and causing severe erosion to stream banks.
 The

 risk of flooding downstream also increases.